0 Comment

 Social media usage requires internet access and if that is not secured, it can provide online criminals with easy access to vital and confidential data of the company.

-In addition, it also provides business competitors with countless opportunities to learn about key business strategies and gain competitive advantage.
+Additionally, it offers business competitors numerous opportunities to acquire essential business strategies and gain a competitive edge.

 3. Increases the possibility of a virus attack